 More than half-a-million HHH miles have now been ridden.
 Most of those (according to reports) were pretty enjoyable and fulfilling.
 That was the hope at the start of it all.

 The HHH is still put on every year by a network of friends.
 Most are high-mileage, life-long cyclists, but some don't ride a bike at all.
 As an entity, the HHH is a registered company limited by guarantee.
-That means it has no shares, no shareholders, no profits.
+That means it has no shares, no shareholders, no dividends.